 When you plead not guilty, you contest the ticket.
 Taking this route means that an Administrative Law Judge will hear your case and decide whether you are guilty of the alleged traffic violation.

 If you do not take some action in your case, the DMV will suspend your driver’s license until you resolve the matter.

 Note that the suspension for failing to answer a ticket does not just apply to citations you received in New York.
-You can also face this penalty if you were cited in other states except for Alaska, California, Michigan, Montana, Oregon, or Wisconsin.
+You can also face this penalty if cited in other states except Alaska, California, Michigan, Montana, Oregon, or Wisconsin.

 The number of points assessed for speeding depends on how fast above the speed limit you were going.
 For instance:

 - 1 to 10 mph over is 3 points

 - 11 to 20 mph over is 4 points